tmux-plugins/tmux-open/README.md

 - highlight `http://example.com` and press `o` - link will be opened in the default browser.
 - highlight `file.txt` and press `Ctrl-o` - file will open in `$EDITOR`.
+- highlight `TypeError: 'undefined' is not a function` and press `Shift-s` - the text snipped will be searched directly inside google by default

 ### Screencast